 What’s travel ever done for us?
 For me, I can safely say that, without quenching my thirst for travel, I wouldn’t have my family, I’d not be in world-wide mapping, and generally life would be worse!
 Travel at work and play has left me richer in life, poorer in the pocket but happier in general.
 But can our yearning for travel fulfilment ever be truly guilt-free?

 What do our travels do for others?

 The UK economy benefits

 It’s great for the economy!
 ABTA (the Association of British Tourism Agencies) say the industry of getting us to far-off places contributes an amazing £37bn to our economy!
 That’s nearly 2% of GDP!
-Your end destination should benefit too.
+Innovative map businesses and your end destination should benefit too.

 But, 5 per cent of human-caused climate change comes from…

 Our approach to travel comes at a cost.
 The United Nations Environment Programme (UNEP) and the World Meteorological Organisation (WMO) claim that air transport contributes to almost 5 per cent of human-caused climate change.